hdefazio/ansible_mcp_demo/README.md

   > "Half measures are as bad as nothing at all."

 🧭 Navigation Tips:
-1. Check your compass - Read the CI failure logs
+1. Check your compass - Review the CI status and any feedback
 2. Test the waters - Run tests locally before pushing
 3. Ask the school - Request review from your team